Nelson's Railway Reserve shines bright: $1.9 million lighting project complete

 The majority of these lights are on 6-metre poles.
 Along Jenkins Place, five 1m bollards were installed.
 These were chosen to further decrease potential light spill into neighbouring properties.

-Kate Malcom, from Nelson Sustainable Transport (NELSUST), undertook a petition for lights in 2020.
+Kate Malcom, along with Ange Palmer and Nelson Sustainable Transport (NELSUST), undertook a petition for lights in 2020.

 “I remember, it was cold and dark, when a group of our volunteers intercepted cyclists on the Railway Reserve to collect signatures for the petition.